Updated September 2015

-Assume that an applicant issues a Request for Proposal (RFP) that seeks Internet access (eligible), caching service (ineligible), and filtering (ineligible).
+Assume that an applicant issues a Request for Proposal (RFP) that seeks Internet access (eligible), high speed broadband (eligible), and web-hosting (ineligible).
 Responses received provide only a single cost for the bundled package.

 A funding request that provides only a single cost for both eligible and ineligible components cannot be approved under program rules.
 Eligible and ineligible products and services must have separated costs, so that the ineligible components can be subtracted from funding requests.

 A limited exception exists to the requirement for separated pricing.
 In some cases, an eligible product or service can include ineligible components on an ancillary basis, and the full package can be eligible for support if certain conditions are met.
-For example, if a service provider's standard Internet access service also provides caching and filtering as standard components, and this offering is the most cost-effective solution without considering the ineligible features, then the full cost can be submitted as the pre-discount cost in a funding request.
-The distinction in this case is that the added features are ancillary, they are not specifically requested by the applicant, and they are a part of the standard Internet access package from the service provider.
+For example, a service provider's standard Internet access service also provides email as standard components, and this offering is the most cost-effective solution without considering the ineligible features, then the full cost can be submitted as the pre-discount cost in a funding request.
+The distinction in this case is that the added feature is ancillary, it is not specifically requested by the applicant, and it is a part of the standard Internet access package from the service provider.